 In support of Imagine Austin, the NPP provides opportunities for community and neighborhood organizations to affect public improvements by sharing in the costs of those efforts with the City of Austin government.
-There are several programs which could provide opportunities for a community-initiated public art projects in City Right-of-way or on City property. (www.austintexas.gov/neighborhoodpartnering)
+There are several programs that may provide opportunities for community-initiated public art projects in City right-of-way or on City property. (www.austintexas.gov/neighborhoodpartnering)